Glossary

 Too many vendors treat RFIs as a checklist.
 Smart teams use them to:

-4. Influence RFP design by introducing differentiators that competitors can’t match
+4. Influence RFP design by introducing differentiators that competitors can't match, effectively tailoring evaluation criteria in your favor.

 What to avoid in RFI responses